1. What information do we collect and what do we do with it?

 To do so you can email email@example.com.

 For the mailing list please use the link provided in each email to unsubscribe.

 We may disclose your personal information if we are required by law to do so.
 Relevant and necessary personal information is shared with the awarding body (“CPCAB”) or any other awarding body involved in the running of a course, in order to register you for a qualification.

-Other person information may be shared with third parties within the counselling profession where relevant to ensuring safe practice, for example counselling agencies or supervisors working with students on placement.
+Other personal information may be shared with third parties within the counselling profession where relevant to ensuring safe practice, for example, counselling agencies or supervisors working with students on placement.

 Retention of information

 We will retain your information for no longer than is necessary.
 All retained data will be held subject to this policy.